jay-johnson/donkeycar/docs/guide/simulator.md

 Extract this compressed file.
 It will create a folder containing an executable.
 Double click that executable to launch the simulator.

-[Note]: The official version to linux is the ubuntu release, but this version work on most debian & arch linux distributions, it's a binary.

 #### Extra Mac Steps